top of page

 Life and Fate was written in the years after the Second World War, so Madyarov's observation about the State's freedom-suffocating dominance nicely foreshadowed the Cold War's end a few decades later.
 What is the State, after all, but people?
 When the State separates itself from the needs of the people and takes on a self-perpetuating life of its own, it can become hostile and irreconcilable to human flourishing (and no, I'm not implying some correlation between the monstrous Soviet "State" and our own imperfect one that we've all become so dissatisfied with – not even close).
 If the State exists for its own sake rather than the basic needs of its citizens, then it will seek to perpetuate reality-defying lies to sustain itself.

-At the end of Madyarov’s monolog, Victor Shtrum pushes back a little, even though he admits that he finds much sense in the historian’s comments.
-Shtrum plays devil’s advocate, arguing that maybe the interests of the State and the people do coincide.
+At the end of Madyarov's monolog, Victor Shtrum pushes back a little, even though he admits that he finds much sense in the historian's comments.
+Shtrum plays devil's advocate, arguing that the interests of the State and the people may coincide.
 After all, during a winner-take-all world war against Nazi Germany, the people benefited from all those advances in heavy industry and the achievements of five-year plans.
 Those provided the wherewithal to equip the Red Army and repel the invaders.
 If it had not done so, Germany would have almost certainly prevailed, much like it had against Russia in the First World War.

 The chapter ends here, and the conversation moves on.

-But the reader is left thinking, ‘Well, Victor, yes, that’s true, but what about after the war?’
+But the reader is left thinking, 'Well, Victor, yes, that's true, but what about after the war?'
 Since Grossman wrote Life and Fate after 1945, we have an answer to that question.
 Even if Shtrum was correct that the interests of the State and the people had temporarily united to fight a common enemy, the State had no intention of relinquishing control after the war.
-No, it would be back to the State’s needs over the individual’s once again.
+No, it would be back to the State's needs over the individual's.
 Only now, the State had a new foe in the capitalist USA to justify its dominance.
 The State always needed to find new enemies, foreign and domestic, to justify itself.
 Madyarov knew this would be the case.

 "Their [the Party] job is to exhort us to make sacrifices.
 You know: first we had to make preparations for the war; now it's "everything for the Front"; and after the war we'll be called upon to remedy the consequences of the war."

 And so on, it would never end, one crisis leading to another, fabricated by a State that needed a constant state of emergency to justify its repression.
 But repression is just one tool in the totalitarian toolbox.
 A monopoly on information (propaganda) and the targeted use of culture to promote ideological goals represented softer forms of control that turned citizens into supporters.
-The State doesn’t need to liquidate its citizens if they are docile consumers of an officially-sanctioned version of reality.
+The State doesn't need to liquidate its citizens if they are docile consumers of an officially sanctioned version of reality.
 That said, the Soviet security apparatus still felt the need to liquidate millions of loyal and innocent people anyway.

 Just in case, I guess.